 (Plead Not Guilty)

-- Contest traffic ticket via trial
+- Contest traffic ticket via trial.

-- Choose to represent yourself or hire an attorney
+- Choose to represent yourself or hire an attorney.

-- Possibly lose option to plea bargain for lesser penalties
+- Possibly lose option to plea bargain for lesser penalties.

-- No penalties if found guilty, but must pay court/attorney fees
+- No penalties if found guilty, but must pay court/attorney fees.

-Learn more by reading below
+Learn more by reading below.

-Challenging your traffic ticket means:
+In Montana, challenging your traffic ticket means:

 Avoid Being Issued a Warrant